syncfusion-content/blazor-docs/blazor/scheduler/exporting.md

 # Exporting in Blazor Scheduler Component

 The Scheduler supports exporting all its appointments both to an Excel or ICS extension file.
-It offers different methods to export its appointments in an Excel or ICal format file.
+It offers different methods to export its appointments in an Excel or iCal format file.
 Let's look onto the ways on how to implement the exporting functionality in Scheduler.

 ## Excel Exporting